30 Day Social Distancing Challenge

 Take a break from all your cooking and support your local community through food!
 My friend and fellow blogger Melissa (@melshangrytable) has created a restaurant directory on her website, organizing restaurants by location in Ottawa and including their details regarding takeout / delivery.

-Click here to visit my local brewery blog, and here for ice cream shops open during social distance protocols.
+Click here to visit my local brewery blog, here for ice cream shops, and here for a list of Ottawa coffee roasters.

-If you follow Ottawa River Lifestyle on Facebook or Instagram you’ll have noticed recent posts of themed events, including a country themed night and a beach day.
+If you follow Ottawa River Lifestyle on Facebook or Instagram you may recall last spring posts of themed events, including a country themed night and a beach day.

 Think of an outing or activity you love doing and miss during social isolation.
 Try to turn it into a themed night at home!
 Do a pub crawl within the rooms of your home, have a fancy date night in, make an obstacle course in the backyard, camp out in the living room.

 Click here for a list of theme night ideas.

 Do not go for errands unless they are essential.
 If you go grocery shopping, go prepared with a list, keep your 2-meter distance from others, use hand sanitizer, and clean your groceries and clothes afterwards.
 To avoid the store, order online for pick up ahead of time.